fastmail/make-better-email/src/pages/about.md

 be the best steps to make email better.
 There isn’t, yet, a carved-in-stone agenda, but here’s what we expect we’ll be doing:

-**When**: October 30th - November 1st, all day
+**When**: November 9th - November 11th, all day

-**Where**: London, England
+**Where**: Montreal, Canada

 **What**: We’ll talk about…

+* standardizing autoconfiguration and authentication across clients and protocols
+* practical problems related to interoperability and user confusion that can be addressed by changing how we work
 * what features (especially those already standardized) would give users a faster, more reliable experience if widely implemented
 * what features would reduce network traffic, round trips, and other server cost if widely implemented
-* what features are *not* yet standardized, but seem like the next thing everybody wants in their client — and how we can prioritize standardizing them
+* the wins of JMAP, in quantitative terms
 * how to begin leveraging JMAP without having to totally rewrite IMAP code, especially for server-pushed change notifications
-* how to prepare for more widespread transition to OAuth and JMAP

 We’ve got a list of RFCs and draft standards that we think make good talking points to start, but we'd also love to hear from you in advance about what you